senier/PIN_FSM/lustre/README.md

 There are three files:

 - `pin.lus`: the top-level model
+- `pin_automaton.lus`: reencoding of the model using the hierarchical-automaton syntax
 - `types.lus`: type definitions, drawn from the rflx
 - `pltl.lus`: observers implementing pltl operators